gencat/participa-catalunya/decidim-courses/README.md

 ## Usage

-Courses will be available as a Component for a Participatory Space.
+Courses will be available as a brand new Participatory Space.

 ## Installation